How To Manage Your Child’s Fever: Things To Do

 Dress your child lightly

 Have your kid wear light clothes and put him to bed in light-sheet blankets.
-Have your child rest in a room with moderate temperature.
+Have your child rest in a room with a moderate indoor temperature.
 If you happen to have your baby in a co-sleeper, make sure that that the nets and sides are breathable and airy so that your child can be cooled down.

 Offer light, bland snacks

 If you’ve noticed that your kid lacks the appetite to chow down the food given to him, you can offer bland snacks like crackers and biscuits void of any sugar or other flavorings.

 Always keep a glass or bottle of water around your child.
 In case of dehydration, you can mix his water with a pinch of lemon, salt, and sugar.
 It will rehydrate your child and at the same time, remove any toxins, and boost his electrolytes.